DChaps14/FullModel/README.md

 ``python3 -m pip install -r requirements.txt``

 ``python3 -m pip install -r yolov5/requirements.txt``

-The weights that are utilised by the segmenter are located within a 7zip file

 ## Setting up images for training
 To utilise our own dataset, the training images need to be established in a particular way, such that they can be accessed by the YOLOv5 model.